 Pole top photography and LiDAR

-We use pole top photography and LiDAR (Light Detection and Ranging) technology on board helicopters to regularly survey our network of 20,000km overhead lines and 264,000 poles.
+For the last few years, we've been using pole top photography and LiDAR (Light Detection and Ranging) technology on helicopters to regularly survey our network of 20,000km overhead lines and 264,000 poles.

-Pole top photography involves flying over our network and using GPS coordinates to take high resolution digital photographs of overhead lines, poles and associated equipment.
+Pole top photography involves flying over our network and using GPS coordinates to take high resolution digital photos of overhead lines, poles and associated equipment.

-For LiDAR, a sensor mounted on the bottom of a helicopter measures how long it takes a laser to travel to the ground and return to the sensor, and then uses the information to render a 3D model of our network.
+For LiDAR, a sensor mounted on the bottom of a helicopter measures how long it takes a laser to travel to the ground and return to the sensor.
+It then uses the information to render a 3D model of our network.

-Both technologies allow us to assess the condition of our network, check for defects, and monitor vegetation that has the potential to grow into lines.
+Both technologies allow us to quickly and effectively assess the condition of our network, check for defects, and monitor vegetation that has the potential to grow into lines.

 It’s an efficient and effective way to monitor the condition of our assets, identify potential issues and resolve them before they cause harm or outages.